$7,495 | Completing Grades 9–12

 Days 1–2: Depart San Francisco & Arrive in Bangkok

 We begin in San Francisco with an early morning group departure.
-After flying across the international date line, we arrive in Bangkok on Day 2, settle in, and start getting to know the group.
+We arrive in Bangkok on Day 2, settle in, and start getting to know the group.

 We dive into the culture and history of Bangkok.
 Highlights include the Grand Palace, Emerald Buddha, Wat Po, and Wat Arun, plus a boat tour through the city’s canals.
 It’s a mix of history, connection, and curiosity as we settle into the rhythm of life in Thailand.